Transfer on Death Tax Implications

 Receiving an inheritance can be an unexpected windfall.
-Although if you get stocks and securities through a transfer on death account, don't be surprised when your gift has certain tax consequences.
+Inherited assets can come in many forms: real estate, life insurance proceeds, and cash from a bank account.
+You may receive stocks and securities through a transfer on death account.
+But don't be surprised if certain gifts come with tax consequences.

-A transfer on death (TOD) bank account is a popular estate planning tool designed to avoid probate court by naming a beneficiary to a brokerage account or retirement account.
+A transfer on death (TOD) bank account is a popular estate planning tool designed to avoid probate court by naming a beneficiary.
 However, it doesn't avoid taxes.
-In fact, transfer on death accounts are exposed to federal estate taxes and state inheritance taxes upon the owner's death.
+Transfer on death accounts are exposed to federal estate taxes and state inheritance taxes upon the owner's death.

 Before setting up a transfer on death account, you should review the tax implications of these accounts to determine if this is the most advantageous way to transfer funds to named beneficiaries.